 We do not heal well during stress.
 Mental and emotional stress, chronic pain and physical dysfunction create a continuous state of stress for the body.
 The sympathetic nervous system is over-activated, creating high blood levels of the stress hormone cortisol, used in “fight-or-flight” responses.
 During stress, the body delays parasympathetic activities like “rest-and-digest,” healing and repair.

 As a unified, intelligent organism, the body enacts a holistic healing response with acupuncture therapy.
 With the call to self-healing in place, the parasympathetic nervous system activates healing activities and regulates organ function.
-The immune system is stimulated and reinforced, which protects the whole body, including the brain.
+The immune system is stimulated and strengthened, which protects the whole body, including the brain itself!

 Imbalanced muscle tension unevenly pulls on tendons and joints and can gradually pull the entire body into misalignment.
 In Biomedical Acupuncture for Pain Management, An Integrative Approach, Yun-Tao Ma explains, “acupuncture needling relaxes the muscles, increases blood circulation, and reduces inflammation and swelling of the muscles, ligament, capsule, and bursae, which help to restore the normal function of… articulation.
 After the stresses of swelling and inflammation are removed, the degeneration process will slow down and partial or even full recovery of function can be expected, depending on the extent to which the causes of the pain are inherently healable.”

-Acupuncture actually stretches muscle fibers, signals the brain, disrupts contraction patterns, relaxes muscle fibers and immediately improves oxygenated blood flow.
+Acupuncture actually stretches tiny muscle fibers, signals the brain, disrupts contraction patterns, relaxes muscle fibers and immediately improves oxygenated blood flow.
 The area shifts towards healing.
-The brain suddenly notices an imbalance in the area and centrally signals the area to normalize.
+The brain suddenly notices imbalance in the area being treated and centrally signals the area to reset & normalize.

 In summary, acupuncture therapy helps to improve the blood flow and natural health of our muscles, creating a better environment for postural health, the flow of meridians and the health of vital organs.
-Since the body is an intricate inter-connected system, pathology in one area affects the whole body, especially over time… therefore attending to any one bodily issue benefits overall health.
-Acupuncture benefits musculoskeletal health as well as deeper internal issues, because of the connections through connective tissue.
+Since the body is an intricate inter-connected system, pathology in one area affects the whole body, especially over time… Therefore attending to any one bodily issue benefits overall health.
+Acupuncture benefits musculoskeletal health as well as deeper internal issues, because of the body’s connections.

-Acupuncture stimulates your body’s healing response, which enacts local and systemic self-regulation toward balance (homeostasis.)
+Acupuncture stimulates your body’s healing responses, which enacts local and systemic self-regulation toward balance (homeostasis.)
 Activating your body’s self-healing capacity on a peripheral and central level is a major benefit of acupuncture.

 The effectiveness of acupuncture depends on the severity of symptoms, physiologic conditions, an individual’s self-healing potential, and proper treatment methods.
 Early problems can respond quickly to acupuncture, while chronic problems usually take more treatments to change.
 Acupuncture is excellent preventive medicine.
 Give your body a try!